 Wakame Undaria pinnatifida is a species of brown algae with long, delicate leaves that resemble feathers.
 Its size and tenderness varies depending on where it grows as temperature and ocean conditions create a variety of plants.
 Wakame first became known in the United States as the green in Miso soup, and is one of the most popular sea vegetables in Japan and the United States today.
 Eden Wakame is quickly restored to tenderness when soaked and is a favorite in soups, stews, marinated dishes, and salads.

-Eden Wakame is low calorie, fat and cholesterol free, rich in magnesium, high in potassium and a good source of dietary fiber.
-Because it is high in iodine it was traditionallly an important food in Japan for the prevention of goiter.
+Eden Wakame is low calorie, fat and cholesterol free, and a good source of magnesium.
 Like kombu and other brown algae, wakame contains glutamine, a sweet amino acid that acts as a flavor enhancer and softening agent when cooked with other foods.
 Its alginic acid, a polysaccharide similar to pectin found in land plants, protects the plant from bacteria and fungi.
 Scientific research conducted by McGill University, in Canada demonstrated that "alginic acid binds with heavy metals in the body, from all sources, renders them insoluble and causes them to be eliminated."

 |Name||Wakame, Sea Vegetable|

 |Good Source of Fiber||Yes, 2.5 g to 4.9 g per serving (10% to 19% DV)|

 |Fat Free||Yes, less than 0.5 g per serving|